-Node.js, like any other framework or programming language, is prone to all kinds of web application vulnerabilities.
+Node.js security, like all other frameworks or programming languages, is prone to all kinds of web application vulnerabilities.
 The core of Node.js is secure, but third-party packages may require additional security measures to protect your web applications.
-According to the research, 14% of the Node Package Manager (NPM) ecosystem is affected.
+According to this analysis, 14% of the Node Package Manager (NPM) ecosystem is affected.
 The indirectly affected packages are estimated to be about 54% of the ecosystem.

 Why Node.js Projects Have Security Risks?

-Open source applications inherit any security and licensing issues from their open source components.
+Open-source applications don’t inherit security and licensing issues from their open source components.
 The problem is that security testing tools like dynamic and static code analysis are ineffective at detecting open source vulnerabilities.

-In order to identify open source components in Node.js, you have to analyze the package manager index files that describe the dependencies.
-However, index files do not include reused open source components.
+In order to identify open source components in Node.js, you have to analyze the package manager index files describing the dependencies.
+However, the index files don’t include reused open source components.

 Is Node.js a Threat to Safe Application Functioning?